 1. Applicability of Section 80TTB

-Section 80TTB is a provision whereby a taxpayer who is a resident senior citizen aged 60 years and above at any time during a Financial Year (FY) can claim a specified amount as a deduction from his gross total income for that FY.
+Section 80TTB is a provision whereby a taxpayer who is a resident senior citizen, aged 60 years and above at any time during a Financial Year (FY), can claim a specified amount as a deduction from his gross total income for that FY.
 This section is applicable w.e.f 1 April 2018.

-2. Quantum of deduction available
+2. Quantum of deductions available

 - Interest on bank deposits (savings or fixed);